Why dress codes are important and how it will make you a better dancer.

 from getting fired, showing up to your classes in college will help you graduate, completing a work out everyday prepares you for a race.
 Discipline is necessary.

 History.
 Tradition in any art or activity is important.
 We uphold the tradition of wearing black as well as tights in ballet.
 It dates back 100s of years!
-All of our students who go on to train at conservatories will be required to wear black leotards and pink tights for ballet once they get there!
+All of our students who go on to train at ballet conservatories will be required to wear black leotards and pink tights for ballet once they get there!

 Practicality.
 Wearing one dark color allows teachers to see the line of the body and correct for proper technique.
 Baggy clothing can hide bad habits preventing growth as a dancer.
-Think about a pointe dancer, if the dance teacher can’t see the dancer’s posture or leg alignment, the dancer could seriously injure themselves!
+Think about a pointe dancer, if the dance teacher can’t see the dancer’s posture or leg alignment, the ballet dancer could seriously injure themselves!
 And hair being up off your neck keeps you cool, keeps hair out of your eyes, and allows for posture checks!

-through movement rather than being distracted by a tutu.
+through movement rather than being distracted by a ballerina tutu.
 Don’t worry, we love costumes!
 But we save them for the stage and other days.